Call to Participate: Our Deepest Wounds Are Our Greatest Gifts – Vol.1 w/ Izzeddin Qassem

 What is Ixodos

-EN Ixodos is an international platform for transversal-translocal art exchanges, facilitating and accompanying residencies, projects, exhibitions, the sharing of knowledge, and the building of our common soul and greater selves.
+Ixodos is an international platform for transversal-translocal art exchanges, facilitating and accompanying residencies, projects, exhibitions, the sharing of knowledge, and the building of our common soul and greater selves.
 These art exchanges are not just between artists and art institutions but also between social, political and ecological projects and movements around the world, starting from Cyprus and Brazil.
 Ixodos was ritually initiated by Carolina Cortes, Chrystalleni Loizidou, Evanthia Tselika, and Livia Moura in Greece and Cyprus, initially in connection with Hippocrates’Garden, in the island of Cos, in June-August 2018.
 It generated its second residency programme at A Casa Lar, Rio de Janeiro, in June-August 2019.

 Ιούνιος / June, 2024